-- Let loose: Loosen up your clothing if it's fitted.
+- Let go: Loosen up your clothing if it's fitted.
 The compression around your chest and stomach can make heartburn symptoms worse.

 - Put down the bottle: Stop drinking alcohol, carbonated beverages, and drinks containing caffeine like coffee and Coca-Cola ASAP.
 Don't reach for a cooling glass of milk either.
 It's a myth that milk relieves heartburn.
-It may feel good at first, but can actually worsen symptoms.
-Sip water instead.
+It may feel good at first, but can actually worsen symptoms, so sip water instead.

 - Grab a stick: Of gum, that is.
 Chew gum to increase saliva production, helping to neutralize stomach acid.

-- Don't take it lying down: Lying down can make symptoms worse so sit up and wait two to three hours after you eat before relaxing on the couch or hitting the hay.
+- Don't take it lying down: Reclining can make symptoms worse so sit up and wait two to three hours after you eat before relaxing on the couch or hitting the hay.

-- Walk it off: Taking a walk can encourage digestion and can help relieve the pressure you're feeling in your chest.
-A short stroll around the block is great, but even walking around your house can do wonders for heartburn.
+- Walk it off: Taking a stroll can encourage digestion and can help relieve the pressure you're feeling in your chest.
+A short tour around the block is great, but even walking around your house can do wonders for heartburn.